collective-soundworks/soundworks-template/README.md

 server.start(app, dir, 8000); // start the application 'app', with the public directory 'dir', on port 8000 server.map('player', 'My Scenario', checkin, performance);
 ```

+### 4. Run!

+Congratulations, you just created your first scenario!
+To compile the files and launch the server, open a Terminal window in the project folder, run `npm install` to install all the dependencies, and then simply run the `gulp` command.
+Enjoy!